Creating print ready covers to publisher specs

 Linking to publisher data.

-• GreenLight can be set up to access live publisher data
+• GreenLight can be set up to access live publisher data from different sources

 • This info can then be used to create and check files are in sync with production requirements

-GreenLight Custom publishers can choose to grant access for GreenLight users to connect to their bibliographic database e.g. Biblio, Firebrand etc.
+GreenLight Custom publishers can choose to grant access for GreenLight users to connect to their bibliographic database, e.g. Biblio, Firebrand etc.

 GreenLight icon